Phone (973) 361-8444

 • Town where the marriage will be performed.

-• Social Security #’s for both applicants.
+• Social Security #’s for both applicants if you have them.

 • There is a 72-hour waiting period before the license is issued.
 The waiting period begins when the application is filed with the Local Registrar.